 And I am looking for any and every bit of evidence of local churches in which pastors minister to the basic spiritual needs of their flocks rather than drift into politics, members look at each other as sisters and brothers, and congregations become sites of reconciliation rather than further division.
 I somehow still believe that such reconciliation is at the heart of the gospel.

 David P. Gushee is a leading Christian ethicist.
 He serves as Distinguished University Professor of Christian Ethics at Mercer University and is the past president of both The American Academy of Religion and The Society of Christian Ethics.
 He’s the author of Kingdom Ethics, After Evangelicalism, and Changing Our Mind: The Landmark Call for Inclusion of LGBTQ Christians.
 He and his wife, Jeanie, live in Atlanta.
-Learn more: davidpgushee.com or Facebook.
+Learn more or subscribe to his newsletter at davidpgushee.com and follow him on Facebook, Twitter or Instagram.

 Now is the moment for radical moderation | Opinion by Erich Bridges